-NO medications, prescription and non-prescription will be permitted in school without the written approval from the school nurse or administration.
-Failure to follow the below procedures may result in suspension or expulsion from school.

-- 1. No medication, prescription and non-prescription (Over The Counter), will be administered in school except by the Direct Medication Order Form of a licensed health provider that is accompanied with a parent's/guardian completed and signed Highlands Medication Administration Permission Form.
+- 1. NO medications, prescription and non-prescription will be permitted in school without the written approval from the school nurse or administration.
+Failure to follow the below procedures may result in suspension or expulsion from school. - 2.
+No medication, prescription and non-prescription (Over The Counter), will be administered in school except by the Direct Medication Order Form of a licensed health provider that is accompanied with a parent's/guardian completed and signed Highlands Medication Administration Permission Form.
 This paperwork must be in place before any medications are dispensed to students.
-Highlands School District does not supply any medications. - 2.
-Prescription medication must be presented in the original pharmacy bottle and be accompanied by a Medication Administration Consent Form.
+Highlands School District does not supply any medications.